South Korea extends Japan fisheries ban as Fukushima concerns grow

 "We have been providing relevant information to the South Korean government," Suga told reporters.
 "We would like South Korea to take steps based on scientific evidence."

-Tepco said last month that 300 tonnes of toxic water leaked from one of hundreds of tanks assembled to store contaminated run-off, and it has since found radiation hotspots in three other holding areas.
+Tepco said last month that 300 metric tons of toxic water leaked from one of hundreds of tanks assembled to store contaminated run-off, and it has since found radiation hotspots in three other holding areas.

 As the sense of crisis has escalated, Abe's government this week pledged nearly half a billion dollars to help Tepco try to contain the contaminated water.